2025 Singaporean general election: Workers' Party

-Following the dissolution of Parliament, Singh thanked residents of Aljunied GRC, Hougang SMC, and Sengkang GRC for the "privilege of [service]".
-Shortly after, the WP launched its campaign slogan "Working for Singapore", alongside a teaser video emphasising a need for political balance.
-Singh also called for donations for its campaign, noting that costs for running a campaign had "risen considerably".
-On 16 April, the WP claimed that 15 policy proposals, which it had previously advocated for, were adopted "in some form" by the government, covering areas like housing, transport, and employment.
-Eugene Tan, an associate professor at Singapore Management University (SMU), believed that the move signalled the WP's campaign strategy: positioning itself as an effective, constructive opposition and suggesting that it could achieve more with greater parliamentary presence.
-The PAP rejected the strategy, asserting that the ideas originated from its own MPs, and accused the WP of aligning itself with government successes.
+The WP launched its campaign slogan "Working for Singapore", alongside a teaser video emphasising a need for political balance on 15 April.
+On 16 April, it claimed that 15 policy proposals, which it had previously advocated for, were adopted "in some form" by the government, covering areas like housing, transport, and employment.
+The PAP rejected this claim, asserting that the ideas originated from its own MPs, and accused the WP of aligning itself with government successes.
+On 17 April, the WP launched its manifesto, which included 125 policy proposals.
+To address the cost of living, the party called for exemptions of the Goods and Services Tax (GST) on essential items and the introduction of a minimum wage of S$1,600.

-On 17 April, the WP launched their manifesto which included 125 policy proposals.
-To address the cost of living, the party called for exemptions of the Goods and Services Tax (GST) on essential items and the introduction of a minimum wage of S$1,600 (US$).
-Regarding economic concerns, it proposed recognising and valuing unpaid household labour to correct what it called a perception that only paid work was meaningful.
-The WP also called for stronger leadership support in small and medium enterprises (SMEs) to improve talent attraction, the abolition of the statutory retirement age to give older workers more choice, and refinements to CPF policies, including allowing members to co-invest savings with GIC, a sovereign wealth fund.
+Regarding economic concerns, it proposed recognising and valuing unpaid household labour to correct a supposed perception that only paid work was meaningful.
+The WP also called for stronger leadership support in small and medium enterprises (SMEs) to improve talent attraction, the abolition of the statutory retirement age to give older workers more choice, and refinements to CPF policies, including allowing members to co-invest savings with GIC.
 On housing, it proposed using first-time buyers' median income to assess affordability, offering lower-priced 70-year Build-To-Order (BTO) flats with a 29-year lease extension option, a universal buy-back scheme for ageing flats, and greater transparency in land valuation processes.
 Other proposals included the repeal of the Internal Security Act, the enactment of a Freedom of Information Act, and formal recognition of the State of Palestine.